Virion

 Hepacivirus virion.
 The outer shell (capsid) of this virion consists of repeating simple faces, each built from three protein dimers.

-A virion (plural, viria or virions) is an inert virus particle capable of invading a cell.
-Upon entering the cell, the virion disassembles and the genetic material from the virus takes control of the cell infrastructure, thus enabling the virus to replicate.
+A virion (plural: viria or virions) is an inert virus particle existing exclusively outside of a host cell.
+A virion may have the capability to invade a cell; viria that lack this capability are termed defective.
+Upon entering the cell, the non-defective virion disassembles and the genetic material from the virus takes control of the cell infrastructure, thus enabling the virus to replicate.
 The genetic material (core, either DNA or RNA, along with occasionally present virus core protein) inside the virion is usually enclosed in a protection shell, known as the capsid.

 While the terms "virus" and "virion" are occasionally confused, recently "virion" is used solely to describe the virus structure outside of cells, while the terms "virus/viral" are broader and also include biological properties such as the infectivity of a virion.

 Components

 A virion consists of one or more nucleic acid genome molecules (single-stranded or double-stranded RNA or DNA) and coatings (a capsid and possibly a viral envelope).
 The virion may contain other proteins (for example with enzymatic activities) and/or nucleoproteins.